 Clinical Professor of Marketing / Senior Fellow

-Loyalty programs are a well-established marketing practice in travel, financial services, retail, restaurants and other sectors, and are expanding in a growing range of categories such as health care, residential energy and other new categories.
-They are integrally related to digital commerce, customer data analytics, individualized marketing and more.
-Today, new business models for loyalty programs are emerging.
-How should marketers take a strategic approach to developing sound and effective loyalty programs?
-What are practical insights to guide loyalty program development?
-In this session, Professor O’Toole will address both the strategy and practice of loyalty programs across categories.
+Customer strategy today is about customer value management at the individual customer level.
+Loyalty programs are a well-established marketing practice in travel, financial services, retail, restaurants and other sectors, and are expanding in a growing range of categories such as health care, energy and other new categories.
+Today, loyalty programs are shifting from being rewards programs to being customer value management systems.
+How should marketers take a strategic approach to managing customer value?
+Where are loyalty programs headed?
+What new business models and approaches are emerging?
+In this session, Professor O’Toole will address both the strategy and practice of customer value management and loyalty programs across categories.

 Clinical Associate Professor of Management & Organizations